-After the first day of class, students registered in the course should send messages to the instructors via the HuskyCT message tool (always send them to both of us) or in the "Questions for the Instructors" discussion board, and not via email.
+After the first day of class, students registered in the course should send messages to the instructors via the HuskyCT message tool or in the "Questions for the Instructors" discussion board, and not via email.

-Availability: Unless announced otherwise, we will check into the course every day to monitor discussions and respond to HuskyCT Messages.
-If we expect to be away due to illness, travel, or family obligations, we will make every attempt to notify you in advance.
+Office Hours/Availability: Unless announced otherwise, the instructor will check into the course every day to monitor discussions and respond to HuskyCT Messages.
+In addition, the instructor will be available regularly, at set times for Virtual Office Hours, in real time.
+The times for Virtual Office Hours will be announced on HuskyCT.
+If the instructor expects to be away due to illness, travel, or family obligations, they will make every attempt to notify you in advance.